My current research focuses on multimodal and collaborative interfaces, particularly

 Current Research Focus

-Our research focuses on understanding the effects of different interactive modalities tailored to specific environments or scenarios.
-Our goal is to promote effective information sharing and visualization.
+My research focuses on understanding the effects of different interactive modalities tailored to specific environments or scenarios.
+My goal is to promote effective information sharing and visualization.

 Interactive Tasks and Workflows